The easiest way to track Google Ad campaigns in Sugar CRM

 Attributer is basically a piece of code that you need to incorporate on your website.
 Every time a visitor arrives on your website, it looks at some technical things to identify where the visitor came from.

-Every time a new lead arrives in Sugar CRM from one of your Google Ad campaigns, it may look a bit like this:
+So every time a new lead arrives in Sugar CRM from one of your Google Ad campaigns, it may look a bit like this:

 Attributer makes it easy to track Google Ads campaigns in Sugar CRM.
 Here’s how it works: